jadwigo/TaxonomyList/readme.md

     {% endfor %}
     </ul>

+If your taxonomy behaves like a `tags` categroy, there will automatically be a full lookup - because the individual tags are not visible in the config file.

 The full lookup counts all items in the database for each category and returns this in ``{{ item.count }}``.
 Usage with full lookup:

     {% set list = taxonomylist('categories', true) %}